Soya products are really taking the market by storm nowadays, but not everybody’s convinced that soy is beneficial.

 With soy slowly seeping into our diets, including as a source of protein for fitness and bodybuilding enthusiasts who want to grow muscle, it’s important to know what’s actually in it.

 Time to separate myth from reality and get down to the bottom of how soya beans actually affect you and your body.

-Whether you’re a vegan, vegetarian, or a meat-eater who happens to sometimes eat stuff with soy in it as well: you might want to read this article…
+Whether you’re a vegan, vegetarian, or a meat-eater who happens to sometimes eat stuff with soy in it: you might want to read this article…

-What is soy / soya?
+What is soy, or soya?
 Well, it is really a lot of things actually.
 Just have a look at the table below, those are all soy-based products:

 |Soy milk||Soy protein||Soybean Oil|

 That’s right, that’s ALL basically the same product, and so the chance of you consuming soy at some point in life is not so unlikely.

 Even if you never eat vegan or vegetarian, and you tend to stay away from tofu and all that kind of stuff, there’s still a good chance you’ve had it.

 Just think about the last time you ordered Chinese takeaway, or ate some sushi and had soy sauce on the side…